 We laugh and hug and say it’s OK.
 We may share a few Bible verses and some helpful practical tips, but this is not real transparency.
 It’s a spiritual opaqueness that lets only a little light through.
 This is superficial at best and deceptive at worst.
 It can be deceptive because we are pretending to be open and honest when really we are sharing what is easy while leaving out the very things we are supposed to lay before each other.

 Real transparency between fellow sisters (and brothers) in Christ is much deeper and much more difficult than what we commonly practice.
 Transparency is difficult both for the teller and the hearer because we are uncovering our deepest desires and disobedience.
 James tell us in no uncertain terms that we are to confess our sins to each other (James 5:16).
 While being impatient or snarky is a part of it, that is only the tip of the iceberg.
 We need to go deeper and get to the root.
-Being transparent is painful, embarrassing, humbling work, for the teller as well as for the hearer.
+Being transparent in ministry is painful, embarrassing, humbling work, for the teller as well as for the hearer.

 The best and most important reason we have to be real with each other is that we are obeying our Redeemer by confessing our sins.
 This is often the beginning of repentance and freedom.
 As believers, this should be enough, but there is more.